alexnitta/faunauth/CONTRIBUTING.md

 ## Installing dependencies

-We're using NodeJS 16.x and yarn 1.x.
-A good way to get started is to use [nvm](https://github.com/nvm-sh/nvm) to manage your Node version.

-1. Install [nvm](https://github.com/nvm-sh/nvm) to manage your NodeJS versions.
+1. Install [asdf](https://asdf-vm.com/guide/getting-started.html) to manage your NodeJS versions.
-2. Install NodeJS 16 with `nvm install 16`
+2. Install NodeJS by running `asdf install` from within this repository.
-3. Set NodeJS 16 as your default version with `nvm alias default 16`, then run `nvm use default` to make sure you're using NodeJS 16.
-4. Install `yarn` globally with `npm i -g yarn`.
+3. Install `yarn` globally with `npm i -g yarn`.
-5. Install all dependencies with `yarn`.
+4. Install all dependencies with `yarn`.

 ## Code Conventions